Elvin100s/DSA-HW01---Sparse-Matrix/README.md

 4. Choose the input matrices
 5. View the results
 ## Results Storage
-The program stores results in two ways:
+The program stores results in result.txt

-1. Individual Result Files : Each operation creates a timestamped file (e.g., add_20230401_123045.json )
-2. History File : All operations are also appended to operation_history.json for reference
 ## Implementation Details
 - Uses a custom sparse matrix implementation for memory efficiency
 - Handles large matrices with minimal memory usage